 3 miles, roundtrip, 200 feet elevation gain

-“An ancient castle perched on an island, deep within a mountain forest” — so describes the child’s view of the observation tower crowning Mount Constitution in Moran State Park, on beautiful Orcas Island.
+“An ancient castle perched on an island” — so describes the child’s view of the observation tower crowning Mount Constitution in Moran State Park on beautiful Orcas Island.
 It’s a must-see, but kids can further boost the wow factor by venturing into the park’s sloping old-growth evergreen forest.
 Here, water flows down from Mountain Lake to Cascade Falls, the tallest waterfall in the San Juan Islands.

 Descend to the lower viewpoint by way of a bridge crossing for an up-close experience.
 This natural spectacle can be accessed from multiple points: take the trail from Cascade Lake for a longer outing, or simply approach from the designated parking site off Mount Constitution Road.
 As a bonus, see if you can discover three other waterfalls — Hidden, Cavern, and Rustic — nearby.
 A Discover Pass is required.